Towards Implementing Responsible AI: Introduction

 \section{Introduction}

-Artificial intelligence (AI), which includes machine learning (ML), has large potential to transform many industries (especially in data rich domains), and thereby greatly impact society.
-The global AI market was valued at approx.~USD 62 billion in 2020 and is expected to grow with an annual growth rate of 40\% from 2021 to 2028~\cite{Artificial_Intelligence_Market_Size}.
-While AI can be helpful in solving many real-world challenges, there are concerns about its ability to make decisions in a responsible way, including decisions being made without regard to fairness, transparency, explainability, contestability, privacy, security, reliability, safety, and other ethically important factors~\cite{Coeckelbergh_2020,Eubanks_2019,ONeil_2016,zhang21}.
+Artificial intelligence (AI), which includes machine learning (ML), can be helpful in solving many real-world problems, and is hence changing many industries, especially in data rich domains~\cite{Hajkowicz_2023}.
+In turn, the wide deployment of AI can greatly impact society at large.
+However, there are many concerns about following decisions and recommendations made by AI systems, which may not consider ethical aspects such as accountability, reliability, transparency, explainability, contestability, privacy and fairness~\cite{Christoforaki_2022,Eubanks_2019,zhang21}.

-AI ethics belongs to the broader field of computer ethics, which seeks to describe and understand moral behaviour in creating and using computing technology.
-There is considerable overlap between the two: non-AI software may also contain biases, infringe individual privacy, and be used for harmful purposes~\cite{friedman_bias_1996,johnson_ethics_2009}.
-What distinguishes AI ethics from the regular ethical issues associated with software development and use are the decision making capabilities of AI systems, and the ability of some AI systems to learn from input data.

-In a related development, responsible software/technology as well as human values in software have recently become an important field of study~\cite{Whittle19}.
-Within this context, responsible/ethical AI can be considered as a sub-field within the responsible software/technology field.
-However, compared with traditional software, AI systems also need to consider requirements about models, training data, system autonomy oversight, and may place greater emphasis on certain ethical requirements due to AI-based autonomous behaviour and decision making, which can be opaque.

-Many high-level AI ethics principles and guidelines for responsible AI have been recently issued by governments, inter-governmental organisations, and the private sector~\mbox{\cite{jobin2019global,fjeld2020principled}}.
-As an example, the Australian government recently proposed a set of eight high-level voluntary principles~\cite{DISER_2020}, summarised in Fig.~\ref{fig:principles_summary}.
+Many high-level AI ethics principles and guidelines for responsible AI have been recently proposed as an initial step to address the concerns~\cite{fjeld2020principled,jobin2019global}.
 Across the various sets of principles proposed throughout the world, a degree of consensus has been achieved~\cite{fjeld2020principled}.
 Specifically, an analysis of 36 sets of AI ethics principles identified eight key themes: privacy, accountability, safety and security, transparency and explainability, fairness and non-discrimination, human control of technology, promotion of human values, and professional responsibility (which also covers responsible design, multi-stakeholder collaboration, and long-term impacts)~\cite{fjeld2020principled}.